carbonplan/research/articles/seaweed-farming-explainer/index.md

 <GrowthChart />
 <FigureCaption number={3}>
-  Growth of seaweed farming required to reach 2030 and 2050 goals of 1Gt CO₂-eq annually for sinking and biomass products.
+  Growth of seaweed farming required to reach 2030 and 2050 goals of 1 Gt CO₂-eq annually for sinking and biomass products.
 For reference, 350K km² is approximately 0.1% of the world’s oceans.
 </FigureCaption>